thomasjbradley/markbot/README.md

 ##### HTML validator

-The `vendor` folder should contain the `vnu.jar`—the pre-built binary works well.
+The `vendor/html-validator` folder should contain the `vnu.jar`—the pre-built binary works well.

 [**Download the HTML validator release from GitHub.**](https://github.com/validator/validator)